 What should I include with my application?

 Both high-school transcripts and official college transcripts from every college you have attended excluding WOSC should be included with your Application Packet.
 Unofficial WOSC transcripts will be accepted.
 Your application will need to be complete when turned in.

 Will turning in my application early give me a better chance of getting in?

-No. Applications are not evaluated until after March 3rd.
+No. Applications are not evaluated until after the deadline.
 Applications must be COMPLETE and post marked on or before the deadline to be considered.

 Should I add letters of recommendation?